calebdinsmore/CustomPortals/CustomPortals/readme.txt

 customportals.clean # allows to clean ender portals

 Changelogs:
+Version 1.1.2 on 2013-04-08:
+* Support Dev Build 1.5.1-R0.2
+* Changed the 'update block to portal' method to use only the Bukkit API.
+(1 block wide nether portals may not generate properly)

 Version 1.1.1 on 2013-02-11:
 * Support Recommanded Build 1.4.7-R1.0
 * Added a check of the type of the clicked block for Nether Portal to avoid ability to build portal on wrong frames.